U.S. insider trading informant Fortuna gets two years probation

-NEW YORK, Feb 13 (Reuters) - A federal judge in Manhattan on Wednesday sentenced former hedge fund manager Steven Fortuna, who was among several informants in the government’s broad insider trading crackdown, to two years of probation for insider trading.
+NEW YORK (Reuters) - A federal judge in Manhattan on Wednesday sentenced former hedge fund manager Steven Fortuna, who was among several informants in the government’s broad insider trading crackdown, to two years of probation for insider trading.

 U.S. District Judge Sidney Stein also ordered Fortuna, 50, to forfeit $200,000.